asrjy/HOML/README.md

-# OML - Hands on Machine Learning Solutions
+# HOML - Hands on Machine Learning Solutions

 ### My Solutions for the exercises from Hands on Machine Learning using Keras and Tensorflow 2.0